oracle/terraform-provider-oci/docs/resources/database/db_system.md

 The following arguments are supported:

+* `character_set` - (Optional) The character set for the database.
 * `database` - (Required) Create Database details.
 See [Create Database Details](#create-database-details) below for details.
 * `db_version` - (Required) A valid Oracle database version.
+* `db_workload` - (Optional) Database workload type.
 * `display_name` - (Optional) The user-provided name of the database home.
+* `ncharacter_set` - (Optional) National character set for the database.
+* `pdb_name` - (Optional) Pluggable database name.
+It must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
+Special characters are not permitted.
+Pluggable database should not be same as database name.

 ## Create Database Details